Wait Time: 16 minutes* | Open 24/7

 If the RSV spreads to the lower respiratory tract, the risk of developing pneumonia increases significantly in infants and older adults.
 If pneumonia sets in, the lungs’ airways get inflamed and filled with fluid, making it difficult for the patient to breathe.

-Older adults and infants with severe RSV infection in Waco, TX, might need urgent treatment.
+Older adults and infants with severe RSV infection may require urgent medical care.

 Signs that you might need immediate care in an ER near you include:

-Our facilities at Express Emergency Room Waco are equipped to provide urgent pneumonia RSV treatment in Waco, TX.
+At Express Emergency Room in Waco we are equipped to provide urgent pneumonia and RSV care.

 Children born prematurely with certain heart or lung conditions are more likely to develop chronic RSV infections.
 If your child or anyone at high risk of severe RSV infection has difficulty breathing, seek immediate medical attention.